 There are some universal standards for regular expression syntax, but the exact syntax varies slightly depending on the program or language.
 However, the syntax presented in this lab (for Python) is sufficiently similar to any other regex system.
-Consider learning to use regular expressions in Vim or your favorite text editor, keeping in mind that there will be slight syntactic differences from what is presented here.
+Consider learning to use regular expressions in vim or your favorite text editor, keeping in mind that there are bound to be slight syntactic differences from what is presented here.